MatthewVerbryke/gazebo_terrain/README.md

 ### Deleting Models

 Also included in this repository is `delete_model.sh`, a script that can look into the Gazebo model directory and interactively delete the user-selected directory, if it exists.
-Be careful to not delete default Gazebo models or anything you want to keep when using this!

 Run it with:

         rosrun gazebo_terrain delete_model.sh